Pretty-Good-Freedom-Tech/brainstorm/docs/INSTALLATION_INSTRUCTIONS.md

-# Setting Up a New EC2 Instance for Testing
+# Installation of Hasenpfeffr

-Follow these steps to create a new EC2 instance to test the Hasenpfeffr installation process:
+The following instructions are for setting up a new Amazon AWS EC2 instance to test the Hasenpfeffr installation process.
+They can be adapted for other Linux distributions.

 ## 1. Launch a New EC2 Instance